 3) when emu met tapir…

 Once upon a time there was a lonely tapir.
-She lived all by herself in the Tiergarten Zoo.
+She lived all by herself in the Tiergarten Zoo after her boyfriend dumped her because he didn’t want to get married and have tapir babies.
 She thought no one would ever love her.
 The only fun she had was ordering salad with the dressing on the side.

 Then she became friends with an emu.
-The emu was also sad and lonely.
+The emu was also sad and lonely because his emu wife had left him for another emu named Ira.
 People said their friendship would never work.
 “A tapir and an emu can never be just friends,” the other animals in the zoo said.

 5) Humboldt Penguin